schultzm/Budgitree/README.md

 with an Australian theme after @tseemann.
 The software sets digits on branches – if you are imaginative, that kind of sounds like `budgit`.  `tree` is because it operates on phylogenetic trees.
-The `smuggle` feature of `budgitree` has to do with an Australian joke involving budgies and swimwear.
+The `smuggle` feature of `budgitree` has to do with an Australian joke involving budgie and swimwear.

 ![budgitree](https://www.hbw.com/sites/default/files/styles/ibc_1k/public/ibc/p/budgerigar_2015_bh_5d_miaboolya_with_les.jpg?itok=l2lThq-t)